Sex in the States

 Wondering what's going on in your state?
 See how your state stacks up on sexuality issues for teens.
 And don't forget to find out how to make a difference on these issues.

 Sex ed Rights

 - Delaware state law requires sexuality education as part of health education for kindergarten through grade 12.

-- Delaware did not apply for or receive federal funds for abstinence-only-until-marriage programs in 2015.
+- Delaware did not apply for federal funds for abstinence-only-until-marriage programs in 2017.

 HIV/AIDS and Other STDs Education

 - Delaware state law requires STDs and HIV/AIDS education but the HIV prevention program must stress “the benefits of abstinence from high-risk behaviors.”

 - Students do not need their parents’ permission to participate in sexuality education or HIV/AIDS education.

 Age of Minority